dambergautam/cms-app-codeigniter/readme.md

 # Simple CMS Application Developed in CodeIgniter framework.

-Purpose' of developing this application is to maintaining another project's documentation.
+A purpose of developing this application is to write and maintain another project's documentation.

 ## Features